drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	and can benefit from the highly parallelisable nature of this algorithm.
 If we wish to parallelize this algorithm, and start with some initial triangulation, conflicts would only occur if we chose to flip a configuration of triangles which share a triangle.
-With some care, this is an avoidable situation leads to a massively parallelizable algorithm.
+With some care, this is an avoidable situation leads to a massively parallelisable algorithm.
 	In our case the hardware of choice will be the GPU which is designed with the SIMT model which is particularly well suited for this algorithm as we are mostly performing the same operations in each iteration of the algorithm in parallel.